LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### Dark mode support

-iOS 13 brought darkmode option for application developers, and Loop's developer was all over that.
-We now have a wickedly cool looking dark mode Loop app for those who prefer the dark side.
+iOS 13 brought dark mode for application developers, and Loop's developer was all over that.
+We now have a wickedly cool dark mode Loop for those who prefer the dark side.

 ### ISF and correction range guardrails and UI change

-Loop v2.0 also brings about the first time master branch has the lovely little scroll wheel to set values of ISF and correction range.
+Loop v2.0 also brings about the first time master branch has the useful scroll wheel to set values of ISF and correction range.
 This helps mitigate an old bug where backwards entered correction range values would crash Loop app.
+Also less prone to fat-finger mistakes on entry.

 ### Simulator pump and CGM

-If you don't have compatible gear yet and just want to test Loop app, the new ability to add a simuated pump and/or CGM is a great new feature.
+If you don't have compatible gear yet and just want to test Loop app, the new ability to add a simulated pump and/or CGM is a great new feature.

 ### New style of Dexcom transmitters supported

 Dexcom launched a new style of transmitters this summer.
-The new style transmitters took some work by Loop developer (PETE!
-YEAH!) to get them working in offline Looping, but the fix was pushed into all branches shortly after in August 2019.
-If you haven't updated your Loop since before August 2019 and use a Dexcom G6, you should update now.
+The new transmitters took some work by Loop developer (PETE!
+YEAH!) to get them working in offline Looping, but the fix was pushed into all branches shortly thereafter in August 2019.
+If you haven't updated your Loop since August 2019 and use a Dexcom G6, you should update now.

 ## How can I stay current with what's going on in the branches?